MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ms.topic: how-to
 ---

-# Custom actions in Windows Terminal
+# Custom actions and keybindings in Windows Terminal

 You can create custom actions inside Windows Terminal that give you control of how you interact with the terminal.
 These actions will automatically be added to the command palette.
+You can assign a custom action a unique ID (if not, one will be automatically generated for you), and then refer to that action with that ID when binding keys.

 ## Action formats